coolsimpleking/comp1950git/README.txt

 Comp1950 Git File

-This is my first file in Repo
+This is my first file in in my repo.

+Additional information.